MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 ```

 > [!NOTE]
->  To enforce access control for GraphQL queries when using Data API builder with Azure Cosmos DB, you are required to use the `@authorize` directive in your supplied [GraphQL schema file](./database-specific-features.md#user-provided-graphql-schema).
+> To enforce access control for GraphQL queries when using Data API builder with Azure Cosmos DB, you are required to use the `@authorize` directive in your supplied [GraphQL schema file](database-specific-features.md#user-provided-graphql-schema).
 However, for GraphQL mutations and filters in GraphQL queries, access control still is enforced by the permissions configuration as described previously.

 #### Actions

 **Actions** describe the accessibility of an entity within the scope of a role.
 Actions can be specified individually or with the wildcard shortcut: `*` (asterisk).
-The wildcard shortcut represents all actions supported for the entity type on which it's defined:
+The wildcard shortcut represents all actions supported for the entity type:

 - Tables and Views: `create`, `read`, `update`, `delete`
 - Stored Procedures: `execute`

-For more information about actions, see the [configuration file](./configuration-file.md#actions) documentation.
+For more information about actions, see the [configuration file](configuration-file.md#actions) documentation.

 #### Field access